Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

 in this direction following recent specifications
 like [[!MPEGCMAF]] and HLS  [[!RFC8216]].

-CMAF ingest typically assumes ingest to an active media processing entity.
+[=CMAF Ingest=] typically assumes ingest to an active media processing entity.
 It advances over the ingest
 part of the smooth ingest protocol [=MS-SSTR=] by only using
 standardized media container formats